Naoki Higashida: Disputed authorship

+In a 2014 commentary in the Journal of Developmental & Behavioral Pediatrics, researchers Deborah Fein and Yoko Kamio questioned whether Higashida is truly the author of The Reason I Jump.
+Reviewing video of Higashida, they observed that his mother was usually touching his shoulder, back, or leg, and might be cuing him.
+They noted that while it would be "extremely easy to provide assurance that Naoki has the capacity to write prose of this level of sophistication," no such testing had been carried out, and concluded that there was "sufficient reason to doubt that Naoki is in fact the independent creator of the book's eloquent prose."
+Fein and Kamio also warned of the dangers of presenting facilitated communication as effective, noting the potential for harm to children and families.

-Some researchers doubt the authenticity of at least some of Higashida's writings and other communication.
-In their 2014 commentary, Fein and Kamio say that in the 2009 video of Higashida they reviewed, his mother was usually touching his shoulder, back or leg, and might be cuing him.
-In combination with evidence from a 2009 presentation and transcript, they questioned whether Higashida wrote The Reason I Jump.
-Katharine Beals says she knows of no evidence that Higashida can "communicate without a facilitator within cueing range".
-William Simmons, Janyce Boynton, and Todd Landman doubt that Higashida wrote any of the books attributed to him, and they say that if someone else is the actual author, then it is a human rights concern to claim that Higashida authored these works, giving him no control over what is attributed to him.
-Scott Lilienfeld et al. say "there is at present no scientific documentation of Higashida's achievements", and that no videotaped evidence is available.
+Scott Lilienfeld et al. said "there is at present no scientific documentation of Higashida's achievements."
+Katharine Beals said she knows of no evidence that Higashida can "communicate without a facilitator within cueing range".
+William Simmons, Janyce Boynton, and Todd Landman doubt that Higashida wrote any of the books attributed to him, and argue that if someone else is the actual author, it is a human rights concern to claim that Higashida authored these works, giving him no control over what is attributed to him.